 Pop-up store rentals during building renovations is also a solution helpful for brick-and-mortar businesses that do not have a website, since they can continue selling inventory while being temporarily displaced.
 Whether your usual retail space has to close doors for just a few weeks to even several months for remodeling or unexpected restorations, a pop-up container can be used as a temporary storefront to keep business running as usual.

 PODS containers come in three convenient sizes, all of which fit into a single parking space.
-Our patented detachable hydraulic lift system, PODZILLA, allows placement of containers in tough-to-reach and hard-to-fit locations, and minimizes any shifting of contents during loading and unloading.
-For total flexibility, your booking can be extended at a moment’s notice, and a single point-of-contact from our Business Solutions Team will be on-hand to guide you through the whole process.
+Our patented hydraulic level lifting system, PODZILLA, allows placement of containers in tough-to-reach and hard-to-fit locations, and minimizes any shifting of contents during loading and unloading.

-With these logistics taken care of, by PODS you can focus on the big-picture goals.
+With these logistics taken care of by PODS, you can focus on the big-picture goals for your pop-up shop.
 Learn more about how pop-up store solutions from PODS can serve your business.

 Originally published Sep 27, 2018 7:43 PM, updated Jul 20 2020